ViniBR01/secret-santa/README.md

 ## Features

+- ✅ **Interactive Mystery Selection** - Players choose from mystery gift boxes without knowing who's inside
 - ✅ **Pre-configured family structure** - Define family members and clics (family units)
 - ✅ **Real-time updates** - All participants see draws happen live (with Pusher)
-- ✅ **Automatic validation** - No self-draws, no drawing within your own clic
+- ✅ **Automatic validation** - No self-draws, no drawing within your own clic with backtracking algorithm
-- ✅ **Sequential draws** - Pre-defined order with visual feedback
+- ✅ **Sequential draws** - Pre-defined order with narrative prompts and visual feedback
+- ✅ **Dramatic reveals** - Multi-stage suspense animations with confetti celebration
+- ✅ **Live pool display** - See who's still available and who's been drawn in real-time
-- ✅ **Mobile-friendly** - Beautiful responsive UI with celebration animations
+- ✅ **Mobile-friendly** - Beautiful responsive UI optimized for all devices
 - ✅ **Local-only mode** - Works without Pusher configuration for single-device use

 ## Getting Started